MicrosoftDocs/azure-management-docs/articles/container-registry/container-registry-get-started-terraform.md

 > * Define a variable for the prefix of the resource group name and with a default value of "rg".
 > * Generate a random pet name for the resource group.
 > * Create an Azure resource group with the generated name at a specified location.
-> * Generate a random string of five lowercase letters to be used as part of the Container Registry name.
+> * Generate a random string of five lowercase letters to be used as part of the container registry name.
-> * Create a Container Registry with the generated string as part of its name and in the same location and resource group as above.
+> * Create a container registry with the generated string as part of its name and in the same location and resource group as above.
 > * Output the names of the created resource group and container registry.
 > * Output the login server of the created container registry.